sylvain-floury/adk-java-maven-template/README.md

 Check out the GitHub [documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) about forking and cloning template projects.

+> [!TIP]
-Be sure to read the [ADK documentation](https://google.github.io/adk-docs/get-started/quickstart/#set-up-the-model) to better understand how the framework works.
+> Be sure to read the [ADK documentation](https://google.github.io/adk-docs/get-started/quickstart/#set-up-the-model)
+> to better understand how the framework works.

 # Setup